Hargne/jest-html-reporter/README.md

 As you run Jest from within the terminal, a file called _test-report.html_ will be created within your root folder containing information about your tests.

 There are multiple configuration options available.
-To read more about these, please refer to the [documentation](https://github.com/Hargne/jest-html-reporter/wiki/configuration).
+Read more about these further down in this document.

 #### Alternative Usage as a Test Results Processor